Philosophy of mind: Arguments for dualism

+The problems of physicalist theories of the mind have led some contemporary philosophers to assert that the traditional view of substance dualism should be defended.
+From this perspective, this theory is coherent, and problems such as "the interaction of mind and body" can be rationally resolved.
 The most frequently used argument in favor of dualism appeals to the common-sense intuition that conscious experience is distinct from inanimate matter.
 If asked what the mind is, the average person would usually respond by identifying it with their self, their personality, their soul, or another related entity.
 They would almost certainly deny that the mind simply is the brain, or vice versa, finding the idea that there is just one ontological entity at play to be too mechanistic or unintelligible.
 Modern philosophers of mind think that these intuitions are misleading, and that critical faculties, along with empirical evidence from the sciences, should be used to examine these assumptions and determine whether there is any real basis to them.

-According to some, the mental and the physical seem to have quite different, and perhaps irreconcilable, properties.
+According to philosophers like Thomas Nagel and Frank Jackson, the mental and the physical seem to have quite different, and perhaps irreconcilable, properties.
 Mental events have a subjective quality, whereas physical events do not.
 So, for example, one can reasonably ask what a burnt finger feels like, or what a blue sky looks like, or what nice music sounds like to a person.
 But it is meaningless, or at least odd, to ask what a surge in the uptake of glutamate in the dorsolateral portion of the prefrontal cortex feels like.

+A related thought experiment is the Inverted Spectrum Hypothesis (ISH).
+Which explores the idea of people experiencing colors differently.
+The ISH suggests that people could have an inverted view of colors.
+For instance, what one person sees as red, another person might see the opposite on the color wheel, which would be green.
+However, both people have learned to assign the color that they experience differently to the one term.The idea can be traced back to John Locke, found in his book Essay Concerning Human Understanding published in 1690.

 Philosophers of mind call the subjective aspects of mental events "qualia" or "raw feels".
 There are qualia involved in these mental events that seem particularly difficult to reduce to anything physical.
 David Chalmers explains this argument by stating that we could conceivably know all the objective information about something, such as the brain states and wavelengths of light involved with seeing the color red, but still not know something fundamental about the situation – what it is like to see the color red.
+The phrase “what it is like” is used in philosophy of mind to characterize conscious experience; it originated with Timothy Sprigge and was later popularized by Thomas Nagel.